Qasim-afzaal/stay-connected/README.md

 # 🌐 StayConnected - Your Social Universe, Organized Your Networks

-Welcome to **StayConnected**, the ultimate app for managing and accessing all your social connections across multiple platforms in one seamless experience!
+Welcome to **StayConnected**, the ultimate Flutter app for managing and accessing all your social connections across multiple platforms in one seamless experience!

 ## ✨ Features